 For his lifelong and outstanding contribution to public service to the City of Carlisle (awarded July 2016).

 Eric Martlew was born in 1949 and grew up in Carlisle.
 He was educated at Harraby Secondary School and then Carlisle College.
 Eric joined the Nestle Company in 1966 as a laboratory technician.
 He was the Human Resources Manager when he left in 1987.
 During this time Eric was elected to Carlisle City Borough Council in 1972.
 Between 1973 to 1988 he was the Cumbria County Councillor for the Denton Holme Ward and chair between 1983 and 1985 and was chair of the Cumbria Health Authority between 1977 and 1979.

 In 1987 Eric was elected as Labour MP for Carlisle and resigned his job at Nestlé to devote his time to political life and his seat in the House of Commons.
 He remained in office until he retired at the 2010 general election.
 Eric’s political interests include transport, health, social services, agriculture and defence.
 He formed and chaired the West Coast Mainline group and helped save the Settle-Carlisle railway line.
 He attracted attention and funds to Carlisle for projects such as the western bypass, academy schools and the Cumberland Infirmary.

 Eric initiated the early discussions which led to the formation of the University of Cumbria and has always been a strong advocate for its continuing development.
 Since retiring full-time from politics Eric continues to remain involved in public service and community interests.
-He is a trustee of the Cumbria Deaf Association and Vice-President of the Friends of the Carlisle-Settle Railway.
+He is Vice-President of the Friends of the Carlisle-Settle Railway and a governor of the North Cumbria University Trust.
 In March 2016 Eric was made an Honorary Freeman of the City of Carlisle for his outstanding contribution to the community.
+Eric is currently Chair of the Former MP’s Association and a member of the national NHS committee that recommends on the treatment of pancreatic and liver disease and works with Pancreatic Cancer UK raising awareness.

 Jancis Robinson OBE MW MA Oxon D Univ